BretscherHochstrasser/CleanMe/README.md

 As long as the device is in use, the app counts down a timer until the configured time interval for cleaning has been reached.
 Then the app shows a reminder notification.

 If the particle overlay is enabled, the app adds particles randomly when the device is in use.
 The more time of the clean interval has elapsed, the more particles are shown until the time to clean has been reached.
+_Note:_ The particle overlay is not available for devices running Android 12 or newer.
+Android 12 introduced new security features that renders the particle overlay unusable.

 Once the user clicks the *Clean Now* button on the main screen, the device usage timer and overlay particles are reset.